wilsonmar/oss-perf/sonarqube.md

 improves code quality by scanning source code of various languages to identify **issues** from **meaures** it calculates.

-A summary of what it finds estimates "Technical Debt", which SonarQube tracks over time.
+A summary of what it finds estimates <a target="_blank" href="http://docs.sonarqube.org/display/SONAR/Technical+Debt">
+Technical Debt</a>,
+which SonarQube tracks over time.

 Sonar scans different **facets** (such as security).